atet/learn/codec/README.md

 ### **6.1: "Always transcode to a lower quality"**

 * Raw video from most cameras and cell phones will already be in a **compressed** format and that video will be **the best quality it will ever be**
-   * If you recorded video at 720p, it will not look any better if you transcode it up to 1080p in most circumstances
+   * If you recorded video at 720p, it will not look any better if you transcode it up (a.k.a. upscale) to 1080p in most circumstances
 * [Most popular video compression techniques are **"lossy"**](https://en.wikipedia.org/wiki/Lossy_compression), this is exemplified with a picture of Mona Lisa<sup>[[3]](#acknowledgements)</sup> below losing significant detail when resized back to 200x200 pixels:

 [![.img/step06a.png](.img/step06a.png)](#nolink)

-* Let's transcode the `output.mp4` video from 1920x1080 resolution down to 160x90:
+* Let's transcode the `output.mp4` video from its original 1920x1080 resolution down to 160x90:
 ```
 ffmpeg -i "output.mp4" -s 160x90 "output160x90.mp4"
 ```